ajmorton/advent_of_code/2024-pypy/Thoughts.md

 # Day 21 - Keypad Conundrum
 So much time spent debugging.
 Root cause you can't move from A -> 7 by travelling `<<^` as that enters the empty sopt on the number pad.
 All this because I missed reading the paragraph about the gap.
 What a waste of time.
 At least it's fast.
 I should check if my orig approach would have worked with that gap check.
 I hope it doesn't.

+# Day 22 - Monkey Market
+Reading is hard.
+Took like 5 times through those requirements to understand them.
+Did it brute force, but I see modular maths in my immediate code optimising future.